giraffesyo/GME-Project1/README.md

 Login will be supported in a trusted manner, that is, users will be asked for their username and then they are logged in to that profile, no password required.

-We will attempt to use a cloud provider for the speech recogniition capabilities.
+We will attempt to use a cloud provider for the speech recognition capabilities.

 ## Contributors